anthonymendez/Vector-Shot/README.md

 ### About this game

+A 2D Game made with Unity Personal.

 I set out to make and finish a game rather than prototype a mechanic by trying it out and never finishing it.
 I originally was going to make a Gradius 3 type clone but put that on hold and tried out this Game Jam.
 I only attempted this Game Jam because I want to start getting into the habit of finishing short games.

-I intended to make this game difficult because I wanted to make getting a time under 1 minute to be difficult.
+This game is meant to be challenging but at the same time fun.
+It is definitely possible to finish within a minute.

 ### Can I use your game's code?